Lockdown Journal – The Spain Quarantine Diaries was first published on our Instagram account during 2020’s late Winter and Spring.

 Day after day, our closest working environment continues to wonder – to a greater or lesser extent – what the future of the travel industry will be like now that airspace is closed in many countries, and hotels are no longer open in many countries for tourists, as they begin to be transformed into ICUs and temporary rooms for medical personnel.

 And then there are all those who claim that what is to come will be better as if there would magically be a miraculous cleanse of everything that was being done wrong like over-tourism, and the great carbon footprint attached to the whole business, especially the flight industry.
+By the way, I recently wrote an article filled with ideas on how to travel without taking a single airplane.
+Check it out.

-The fact of not being able to see the end of the confinement, or know how staggered the return to reality will be, makes many people wonder how to continue talking about trips, us among them.
+The fact of not being able to see the end of the confinement or know-how staggered the return to reality will be, makes many people wonder how to continue talking about trips, us among them.

 We do not want to be tone-deaf and start publishing articles like yesteryear, which, however sustainable and responsible they may be, above all would be utopian at least given the world situation today.
 On the other hand, we also don’t suddenly want to forget everything that we have built during the last 7 years leaving the web aside.